Eddie Obeid to face ICAC over coal deal

 The inquiry, presided over by Commissioner David Ipp, is expected to conclude in February.

-One thought on “Eddie Obeid to face ICAC over coal deal”
+One response to “Eddie Obeid to face ICAC over coal deal”

 Should be very interesting,